 A former federal prosecutor and trial lawyer focusing on complex litigation and white collar criminal defense, Mr. Fetterman regularly represents corporations and executives in complex litigation, trials, government investigations, and enforcement proceedings.

 Dan is recognized as a leader in litigation by Chambers USA: America’s Leading Lawyers for Business, where he is described as "a great lawyer and adviser" who has a “detailed knowledge of the law” and "extensive expertise in complex litigation and white collar criminal defense."
 Chambers USA also describes Dan as a "talented” and "gifted" trial lawyer who is "very strategic" and "held in high esteem."
 He has won numerous jury trials in both federal and state courts, including a 17-month jury trial, the longest in Alabama history, which resulted in more than $100 million in jury verdicts.
 The Washington Post described the case as a “huge victory” in a “landmark” lawsuit.
 Dan has also been recognized in New York Super Lawyers 2011-2013 and The Legal 500.
+He is frequently sought after as an authority on compliance issues and has been quoted on the subject in publications including Compliance Week, the FCPA Report and International Financing Review (click here).

 Dan has represented clients in many high-profile matters, including as special investigative counsel to MF Global Holdings Inc. and its chapter 11 Trustee, Honorable Louis Freeh, a principal in the Fairfield Greenwich Group - the largest feeder fund into Madoff, Hilton Worldwide in a grand jury investigation relating to its alleged theft of trade secrets, the New York Jets in litigation over its proposed stadium in Manhattan, a consortium of private equity firms in connection with a funding dispute over the $8.5 billion acquisition of Home Depot Supply, a senior bank executive in the Governor Blagoyevich corruption investigation, a senior Merrill Lynch executive in the Bank of America/Merrill Lynch CDO litigation, and a New York City Port Captain in the Staten Island Ferry Crash investigation.
 Dan has conducted numerous internal investigations on behalf of corporations, boards and special committees concerning alleged corporate malfeasance, fraud, theft of trade secrets and obstruction of justice.